deleterium/SmartC/README.md

 Some special features can be enabled/disable via preprocessor directives:
 * `#include APIFunctions [true/false/1/0/]`: Can make Burstcoin API functions available for use as functions.
 Default value is `false`.
 Can be enabled by declaring it with empty argument, `true` or `1`.
 Function names follow the [ciyam at documentation](https://ciyam.org/at/at_api.html).
 * `#pragma enableRandom [true/false/1/0/]`: Makes jumps and conditionals jumps receive a random value.
 Default value is `false`, so jumps id have an increasing number starting with 1.
+* `#pragma globalOptimization [true/false/1/0/]`: Adds a final step to the compiler where generated code will be optimized.
+Default value is `false` until more test are done.
+Makes generated assembly code even less readable, removing labels not referenced by jumps.
 * `#pragma max_auxVars N`: Used to tell compiler how many auxiliary variables will be available (they are used as registers).
 Default value is `5`, min value is `1` and max is `10`.
 If you are under memory pressure, try to reduce to minimal necessary for compiling.
 Simple contracts will use around 2 values, but this number depends on nested operations.
 * `#pragma reuseAssignedVar [true/false/1/0/]`: When set, compiler will try to use a variable on left sign of and `Assignment` as a register.
 If variable is also used on right side, the compiler will not reuse it.
 This can save one assembly instruction for every expression used!
 Default value is `true` and it is highly recomended to maintain it active.
 * `#pragma useVariableDeclaration [true/false/1/0/]`: Makes the compiler to check if all variables are declared before their use.
 Default value is `true`.
 When false, default assembler behaviour is create variables as they appears.
 Good to avoid typing errors.
 Must be on when using arrays and structs.